zacyzacy/zacyoungdale-website/content/_index.md

 Worked on "Detective, to the Office" until the studio closed in 2017.

 - C++/Blueprints Programmer
-- Puzzle Designer
+- Game/Puzzle Designer
-- Perforce Devops Administrator
+- Devops Administrator

 ### Unity C# Programmer